 Updates for Medicare Supplement Plans

 Another massive change that’s coming as a result of MACRA is in relation to Medicare Supplements.
-Specifically, two of the more comprehensive Medigap plans are being discontinued in 2020.
-These plans are Medigap Plans C and F, both of which are notable because they cover the Medicare Part B deductible.
-In fact, these are the only two Medicare Supplements that cover the Part B deductible, which is why they’re being discontinued.
+Specifically, two of the more comprehensive Medigap plans were discontinued in 2020.
+These plans are Medigap Plans C and F, both of which were notable because they cover the Medicare Part B deductible.
+In fact, these were the only two Medicare Supplements that cover the Part B deductible, which is why they were discontinued.
 As part of MACRA, Congress voted to eliminate “first-dollar coverage,” which these two plans provide.
-Luckily, if you were eligible for Medicare prior to 2020, you’re be eligible to enroll in either plan after the deadline.
+Luckily, if you were eligible for Medicare prior to 2020, you were be eligible to enroll in either plan after the deadline.
 This change is only affecting people eligible for Medicare after January 1, 2020.